japila-books/spark-sql-internals/docs/spark-sql-VectorizedParquetRecordReader.md

 * `VectorizedParquetRecordReader` is requested for <<resultBatch, resultBatch>>

-* `ParquetFileFormat` is requested to link:spark-sql-ParquetFileFormat.adoc#buildReaderWithPartitionValues[build a data reader with partition column values appended]
+* `ParquetFileFormat` is requested to spark-sql-ParquetFileFormat.md#buildReaderWithPartitionValues[build a data reader with partition column values appended]
 ====

 === [[nextBatch]] Reading Next Rows Into Columnar Batch -- `nextBatch` Method